-Responsibility for the day-to-day management of the Bank resides with the Managing Director/Chief Executive Officer (MD/CEO), who carries out his functions in accordance with guidelines approved by the Board of Directors.
-The MD/CEO is ably assisted by the four (4)Executive Directors.
-In line with best practice and requisite regulations, the roles of the Chairman of the Bank and the MD/CEO are assumed by different individuals to ensure that the right balance of power and authority is maintained.
+Responsibility for the day-to-day management of the Bank resides with the MD/CEO, who carries out her functions in accordance with guidelines approved by the Board of Directors.
+The MD/CEO is ably assisted by the five (5) Executive Directors.
+In line with best practice and requisite regulations, the roles of the Chairman of the Board and the MD/CEO are assumed by different individuals to ensure that the right balance of power and authority is maintained.

-The effectiveness of the Board is derived from the broad range of skills and competencies of the Directors, who are persons of high integrity and seasoned professionals and are competent, knowledgeable and proficient in their professional career, business and/or vocation.
+The effectiveness of the Board is derived from the broad range of skills and competencies of the Directors, who are persons of high integrity and seasoned professionals and are competent, knowledgeable and proficient in their professional careers, businesses and/or vocations.

-The Directors bring to the Board their diverse experience in several fields ranging from business, corporate finance, accounting, management, banking operations, risk management, project finance, leasing, law, and treasury management.
-The diverse professional backgrounds of the Directors reflect a balanced mix of skills, experience and competencies that impacts positively on the Board's activities.
+The Directors bring to the Board their diverse experience in several fields ranging from business, corporate finance, accounting, management, banking operations, oil & gas, risk management, engineering, project finance, leasing, law, and treasury management.
+The diverse professional backgrounds of the Directors reflects a balanced mix of skills, experience and competencies that impacts positively on the Board's activities.
 No individual dominates the decision making process.
 The Board operated effectively throughout the period and continues to do so.